docpad-archive/documentation/Plugins.md

 ## Older plugins

-These plugins are for older versions of DocPad
+These plugins are for older versions of DocPad, or have been deprecated in favour of other plugins.

 - [markdownreferencelinks](https://github.com/Delapouite/docpad-markdownreferencelinks) - Provides a way to put links references into the header of a document so they can be used later inside its markdown content
-- [images](https://github.com/bevry/docpad-extras/tree/master/plugins/images/) - Provides access to an array of paths to images associated with the current document during document rendering
+- [markdown](https://github.com/bevry/docpad-extras/tree/master/plugins-old/markdown/) - Supports [Markdown](ttp://daringfireball.net/projects/markdown/basics) to HTML `.html.md|markdown` - deprecated in favor of marked

 ## Requested